techie-ashish1924/Assignment-FLUTTER-USERLIST/README.md

 * Used **BLoC** for clear separation of UI and business logic.
 * Stored the original user list internally in the BLoC to allow real-time filtering for search.
 * Search functionality is case-insensitive and filters by **name** only.
-* The delete button (`RemoveUserListEvent`) is included for demo/testing purposes to reset the list.
 * Simple UI focusing on functionality rather than heavy design.

 ---